sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

 bindsym $mod+Control+b    exec --no-startup-id ~/.local/bin/toggle_laptop_brightness
 ```

 To control the screen brightness, I use [`light`](https://github.com/haikarainen/light).
-I also like to just toggle the brightness of my laptop at night when I just read something on my external monitor, so I use a [`toggle_laptop_brightness`](https://github.com/sglavoie/dotfiles/blob/master/.local/bin/toggle_laptop_brightness) script that I found somewhere online and adapted slightly.
+I also like to just toggle the brightness of my laptop at night when I read something on my external monitor, so I use a [`toggle_laptop_brightness`](https://github.com/sglavoie/dotfiles/blob/master/.local/bin/toggle_laptop_brightness) script that I found somewhere online and adapted slightly.

 ### Applications

-This section will heavily depend on the software you use, but that will give an idea.
+This section will heavily depend on the software you use of course, but there's the gist of it.
 I like to have a shortcut for [bashtop](https://github.com/aristocratos/bashtop) to quickly monitor system resources ([glances](https://github.com/nicolargo/glances) is also quite nice).
 Besides that, I like to have applications automatically appear on specific workspaces and be switched to in some instances.

 Controlling which application opens in floating mode is also useful as some just don't play that well with tiling.
-To find information about an application, you can open a new terminal window and launch `xprop`, click on the window you need information about and voilà, a couple of strings will be displayed like so (output truncated a bit):
+To find information about an application, you can open a new terminal window and launch `xprop`, click on the window you need information about and _voilà_, a couple of strings will be displayed like so (output truncated a bit):

 ```
 	Icon (16 x 16):